BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 1. **Point Coordinates**: Tweets from GPS enabled devices will have point coordinates.
 The only information present here is the point coordinate (latitude/longitude).
 The JSON code is associated with two attributes - the *geo* attribute (showing [latitude, LONGITUDE]) and the *coordinates* attribute (showing [LONGITUDE, latitude]).
 2. **Twitter places**: A twitter place is a 4 lon-lat coordinate polygon.
 Twitter places contain information on the polygon coordinates, a display name, the type of the twitter place as well as the country.
 The JSON code consists of two attributes: The *place* atrribute (here you can find the place id, type, country code and country) as well as the *bounding box* (here you can find the coordinates of the underlying polygon).

-**There are several possibilities to filter for locations:**
+**There are several possibilities to filter for tweet locations:**

+* The *has:geo* operator: With this operator you can filter for tweets containing *point coordinates* or *twitter places*.
 * The *place* operator: This operator filters for tweets with a specific location or Twitter place ID.
 * The *place_country* operator: Here you can filter for tweets which match the ISO alpha-2 characteristics, which you can find [here](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+* The *point radius* operator: With this operator you can specify a circular geographic area and filter for tweets coming from this area.
+To do this, we have to define a circle: The maximum radius is 25 miles and we can then define its central point.
+More concretely speakig define: *point_radius:[lon lat radius]* in your query.
+* The *bounding_box* operator: Similar to the above, here you can define a specific area and filter on tweets coming from this area.
+But instead of a circle the shape is a box.
+We can define a central point and the length of the box (the maximum length being 25 miles).
+More concretely speakig define: *bounding_box:[west_long south_lat east_long north_lat]* in your query.

-You can find an overview of how to filter for locations [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).
+You can find an overview of how to filter for locations [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location) or [here](https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators).

 ## Let's filter for a place using the twitter tweet place operator